PLEON (Greek): To sail

-The purpose of the Pleon Sailing Program is to involve as many young people as possible in the sport of sailing through a fun, educational atmosphere and to keep them involved and growing on a personal level over the course of many years.
+Pleon's mission is to involve as many young people as possible in the sport of sailing through a fun, educational atmosphere and to keep them involved and growing on a personal level for many years.

-The clubhouse is the primary facility for daily program activities, and provides a multi-purpose venue for daily class instruction, social activities, and regatta management.
-Pleon's clubhouse has permanent space heaters installed for the Spring and Fall seasons.
-The facility extends to the Marblehead Harbor waterfront and provides for dinghy drysail space, boat launching, and rack storage for Optis on the floats.
+Pleon YC's clubhouse, located on Marblehead Neck, is the center for daily activity and provides a multipurpose venue for instruction, social activities and regatta management.
+The facility extends to the Marblehead Harbor waterfront and provides dinghy drysail space, boat launching, and additional Optimist rack storage on floats.